Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00	      			| 19 Dangerous	curve to the left				 				|
 | .00				    | 12 Priority Road      							|

+For the seventh image Wild animals crossing, the model is very sure that this is Go straight or left (probability of 0.997).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | .997         			| 37 Go straight or left									|